Nicolas Ladany

-Nicolas Ladany (also Nicolau Ladanyi, born 7 April 1889- unknown) was a Hungarian association football coach.
+Nicolas Ladany (also Nicolau Ladányi, 7 April 1889- unknown) was a Hungarian association football coach from Budapest.
 Most notable are his two Championships of Rio de Janeiro with Botafogo FC in 1930 and 1932.
 He later became an identity of the show business of Rio de Janeiro.

 Career

-Capitão Ladany, Captain Ladany, as he was very frequently referred to, was a footballer and served in the Austria armed forces.
-After World War I he emigrated to the United States of America where he undertook specialised studies in sports training and became a naturalised citizen in order to run a gymnasium.
+Ladany was a footballer and served in the Austria armed forces.
+After World War I he emigrated to the United States of America, where he undertook specialised studies in sports training and became a naturalised citizen in order to run a gymnasium.
 Reportedly, he was for an extended period director of the Aeskulap Health Institute of New York.

 In 1930, he moved to Brazil where he was employed by the legendary president of Botafogo FC, of Rio de Janeiro, later known as Botafogo FR, Paulo Azeredo as "technical director."
 His employment occurred in the midst of the 1930 season of the Championship of Rio de Janeiro and at that time the sports director at the club was the medical doctor Victor Guisard and the coaching was in the hands of the Englishman Charles Williams, the former Manchester City goalkeeper.
 Ladany's brief included deploying a psychoanalysis based training programme, which Williams disagreed with.
 Williams resigned and was initially retained as assistant coach alongside star-player Nilo Braga before quickly moving on to CR Flamengo.

 Under the stewardship of Ladany Botafogo went on to win the championship by the end of the year, the up to then only fourth title of Botafogo.
 After finishing only fourth in 1931 Botafogo was champion once more in 1932, with only one defeat and two draws in 22 matches.
 Stars of Botafogo in that era were players like Carvalho Leite, the team's top-scorer Nilo Braga and Martim Silveira.
 Botafogo would in this period, which describes the first "golden era" of the club, win also the three championships from 1933 to 1935.
 However, the latter successes occurred in a period when there were two simultaneous championships in Rio, primarily because the clubs were divided by their attitude towards professionalisation.
 Ladany himself was an opponent of professionalism, as he thought, Rio could only carry three or four professional teams, and top teams like his Botafogo, had only about four players who would be suitable as professionals.
 Similar success for Botafogo would only recur in the late 1950s and early 1960s, coinciding with the third presidency of Azeredo, when the side fronted by Garrincha, Nilton Santos and Valdir "Didi" Perreira would win three championships.